 Armando Lucas Correa is a Cuban writer, journalist and editor who resides in New York.
 His first novel, The German Girl (Atria Books, Simon & Schuster), is an international bestseller that has been translated to fourteen languages and published in more than twenty countries.
 His second novel, The Daughter's Tale (Atria Books, Simon & Schuster) was published on May 7, 2019.
 His first book In Search of Emma: Two Fathers, One Daughter and the Dream of a Family (Rayo, Harper Collins) was published in 2009.

 Correa is the recipient of various outstanding achievement awards from the National Association of Hispanic Publications and the Society of Professional Journalism.
-Most recently, he was recognized by AT&T with The Humanity of Connection Award.
+Most recently, he was recognized by AT&T with The Humanity of Connection Award and as the Journalist of the Year by the Hispanic Public Relations Association of New York

 In Cuba, he entered the world of print journalism in 1988 when he was appointed the editor of Tablas, a national theater and dance magazine based out of Havana.